-What You Need To Know About Medicare Part B
+What You Need to Know About Medicare Part B

-SeniorLiving.org is supported by commissions from some of the providers listed on our site.
-Learn more about our Editorial Guidelines.
+SeniorLiving.org is supported by commissions from providers listed on our site.
+Read our Editorial Guidelines

-Medicare certainly plays a starring role in our older adult years!
-Medicare Part B enrollment can go hand-in-hand with major life changes like retirement, housing, and a reduction in finances.
 If you or a loved one is preparing to enroll in Medicare Part B, know that signing up doesn’t have to be complicated if you’re armed with the right information and resources.
 This guide will fill you in on the sign-up process, provide the latest costs, and go over what Medicare Part B covers (and what it doesn’t).
 Let’s get started!

 If this is the year you or a loved one turn 65, a Medicare & You handbook will arrive by mail.
 This is the official, annual Medicare handbook that is sent every September to every Medicare household ahead of the October annual enrollment period.
 This handbook summarizes your benefits and rights under Medicare, identifies the changes that will take place in January of the following year, and provides official definitions for many important terms that you will need to understand.
 You can access the current year’s handbook electronically at any time by logging into your Medicare account.